 6. Spring Clean Your Home

 Ok, so technically it’s fall, but you know what I mean.
-When we say spring clean, that gives you an idea of the to do list for things to do around your home to get it ready for guests and the hustle and bustle of the holidays.
+When we say spring clean, that gives you an idea of the to-do list of things to do around your home to get it ready for guests and the hustle and bustle of the holidays.
 More importantly, taking the time to conquer larger projects now means less stress and rushing around closer to the holidays.

 7. Change Out Your Holiday Decor